ctrliq/kernel-src-tree/Documentation/admin-guide/cgroup-v2.rst

 	  pgmajfault
 		Number of major page faults incurred

-	  workingset_refault
+	  workingset_refault_anon
+		Number of refaults of previously evicted anonymous pages.

+	  workingset_refault_file
-		Number of refaults of previously evicted pages
+		Number of refaults of previously evicted file pages.

-	  workingset_activate
+	  workingset_activate_anon
+		Number of refaulted anonymous pages that were immediately activated.

+	  workingset_activate_file
-		Number of refaulted pages that were immediately activated
+		Number of refaulted file pages that were immediately activated.

-	  workingset_restore
+	  workingset_restore_anon
+		Number of restored anonymous pages which have been detected as an active workingset before they got reclaimed.

+	  workingset_restore_file
-		Number of restored pages which have been detected as an active workingset before they got reclaimed.
+		Number of restored file pages which have been detected as an active workingset before they got reclaimed.

 	  workingset_nodereclaim
 		Number of times a shadow node has been reclaimed